 The old days of selecting light bulbs by watts are over.
 We are now faced with lumens instead of watts.
 Let's learn how to select the right LED bulbs by using lumens.
 It's not so hard.

 Step 1.
 Understand Watts: Watts are a measure of energy consumption.
 When we pay our electric bill, we pay for the number of watts we use.
 A 60-watt bulb consumes 60 watts of energy.
 Since we've used 60-watt bulbs for so many years, we associate a certain level of brightness with 60 watts.
-We can't do that anymore since we have new light sources that give us more light with less watts.
+We can't do that anymore since we have new light sources that give us more light with fewer watts.
 Instead, we need a measurement for visible light energy - lumens.

 Step 2.
 Understand Lumens: A lumen is a measure of visible light energy.
 More lumens equals a brighter light.
 All lighting manufacturers are starting to tell us how many lumens are produced for each of their lighting products.
 We see these lumen numbers on the new Lighting Facts labels found on all new LED bulb packages.
-It will take awhile for us to get used to using lumens instead of watts, but if we want to be make the best lighting choices, we need to search for and compare these lumens.
+It will take awhile for us to get used to using lumens instead of watts, but if we want to make the best lighting choices, we need to search for and compare these lumens.

 Lumens and watts conversion charts for your reference1: